cockroachdb/docs/v20.2/query-behavior-troubleshooting.md

 {{site.data.alerts.end}}

 {{site.data.alerts.callout_success}}
-{% include {{ page.version.version }}/admin-ui/admin-ui-log-files.md %}
+{% include {{ page.version.version }}/ui/ui-log-files.md %}
 {{site.data.alerts.end}}

-### Using the Admin UI
+### Using the DB Console

-High latency SQL statements are displayed on the [**Statements page**](admin-ui-statements-page.html) of the Admin UI.
-To view the Statements page, [access the Admin UI](admin-ui-overview.html#admin-ui-access) and click **Statements** on the left.
+High latency SQL statements are displayed on the [**Statements page**](ui-statements-page.html) of the DB Console.
+To view the Statements page, [access the DB Console](ui-overview.html#db-console-access) and click **Statements** on the left.

-You can also check the [service latency graph](admin-ui-sql-dashboard.html#service-latency-sql-99th-percentile) and the [CPU graph](admin-ui-hardware-dashboard.html#cpu-percent) on the SQL and Hardware Dashboards, respectively.
+You can also check the [service latency graph](ui-sql-dashboard.html#service-latency-sql-99th-percentile) and the [CPU graph](ui-hardware-dashboard.html#cpu-percent) on the SQL and Hardware Dashboards, respectively.
 If the graphs show latency spikes or CPU usage spikes, these might indicate slow queries in your cluster.

 ## Visualize statement traces in Jaeger

 You can look more closely at the behavior of a statement by visualizing a statement trace in [Jaeger](https://www.jaegertracing.io/).
 A [statement trace](show-trace.html) contains messages and timing information from all nodes involved in the execution.

-1. Activate [statement diagnostics](admin-ui-statements-page.html#diagnostics) on the Admin UI Statements Page or run [`EXPLAIN ANALYZE (DEBUG)`](explain-analyze.html#debug-option) to obtain a diagnostics bundle for the statement.
+1. Activate [statement diagnostics](ui-statements-page.html#diagnostics) on the DB Console Statements Page or run [`EXPLAIN ANALYZE (DEBUG)`](explain-analyze.html#debug-option) to obtain a diagnostics bundle for the statement.

 1. Start Jaeger: